Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 G "We're out.
 We're finally out of the hills."<br>
 W "I don't know if I could have taken more cold.
 I left my ass frozen on the trail half way to here."<br>
 MA "I'm glad no more <i>frío!</i>"<br>
 G "I'm exhausted.
-That was way too much.
+This was way too much.
 First the natives, then the bears, and the hills were the nail in the coffin."<br>
 W "We're safe now.
 Nothing to worry about now."<br>
 W "Once we're rested, we'll pick up Aiyana from Fairpeaks."<br>
 G "Good plan.
 Now, we need more whiskey."<br>
-LK, from outside the saloon "Come out, Pistoleros!"<br>
+WG, from outside the saloon "Come out, Pistoleros!"<br>
 W "Huh?
-Do I hear right?
+Do I hear that right?
 Is that the big-nosed lawgiver?"<br>
 G "...I think it is.
 Looks like we got even more troubles for ourselves."<br>
-G "Get out the saloon.
+G "Get out of the saloon.
 And get your guns ready."

 ## Outside the saloon

-LK "Well, well, well, look what we have here.
+WG "Well, well, well, look what we have here.
 A den of coyotes, all ready to be smoked out."<br>
 W "What the hell are you doing here?"<br>
-LK "There were attacks on farms near Fairpeaks from the natives of the mountain."<br>
+WG "There were attacks on farms near Fairpeaks from the natives of the mountain."<br>
-LK "Rumor has it that a caravan left for Pillrose Pass right before the attacks started."<br>
+WG "Rumor has it that a caravan left for Pillrose Pass right before the attacks started."<br>
-LK "They were also shouting the warcry "<i>Walker mikistli!</i>" when they attacked.
+WG "They were also shouting the warcry "<i>Walker mikistli!</i>" when they attacked.
 Not really hard to guess who was responsible."<br>
-LK "Only short route through the mountain leads through west into the hills."<br>
+WG "Only other short route through the mountain leads through west into the hills."<br>
-LK "One might say I took a well deserved vacation in this lazy mining village."<br>
+WG "One might say I took a well deserved vacation in this lazy homey village."<br>
 W "The hell you did!
 Feds never rest on their laurels!
 You're always looking to hound honest folk in the West!"<br>
-LK "I think it's high time I get back to work.
+WG "I think it's high time I get back to work.
 Might as well freshen up my gunslinging skills while I have the chance."<br>
-LK "Get 'em, boys."<br>
+WG "Get 'em, boys."<br>
 A fight ensues

 ## During the fight

 MA "<i>¡Alguacil!</i> It's time for you to meet <i>dios!</i>"<br>
-LK "Me and god parted ways a long time ago.
+WG "Me and god parted ways a long time ago.
 He wouldn't talk to me even if I tried."<br>
-LK "You scoundrels however are in need of the guiding hand of Creator.
+WG "You scoundrels however are in need of the guiding hand of Creator.
 It's high time you embraced your spirituality."<br>
 MA "God forgives!
-But your sins are great! <i>Puertas del cielo</i> won't open for you, <i>¡legislador!</i>"<br>
+But your sins are great! <i>Puertas del cielo</i> won't open for you, <i>legislador!</i>"<br>
-LK "Enough about god.
-I'm here to give out law.
+WG "Enough about god.
+I'm here to dish out law.
 There won't be running this time."<br>
 W "Yeah, we'll see about that.
 I'll give 'em what for."<br>
-Walker gives a quick volley of blasts, forcing the LK and the remaining lawgivers to duck behind cover W "Run!"<br>
+Walker gives a quick volley of blasts, forcing Wyatt and the remaining lawgivers to duck behind cover W "Run!"<br>
 The Pistoleros book it, before the lawgivers can give chase<br>
 W "Taste lead, buckaroo!"<br>
-LK "Ain't you slick with that six-shooter.
+WG "Ain't you slick with that six-shooter.
 You coyotes have a tendency to always slip out the net."<br>
 W "We ain't coyotes, shiny-star!
 We're the Pistoleros of Santa Rose!"<br>
 W "We're the infamous gunslingers that fooled the law, time and time again!"<br>
-LK "This is farewell.
+WG "This is farewell.
 One more time.
 I'll see you later, Walker."<br>
 Walker books it on out of there

 ## Outside Southstone Mining